DELIVERY OF GOODS IN FRANCE WITH INSTALLATION OR ASSEMBLY

 2- Goods introduced into France from a country outside the EU

 When a company established in a country outside the European Union imports into France goods intended to be assembled or installed in the premises of a VAT registered client, it will be required to pay import VAT levied by the Customs Authorities on the DDP value of the goods.
+Let’s remind that holding a French EORI number is a prerequisite for a foreign company to act as importer of record in France and being eligible to reclaim afterward import VAT.
+But the requirement of an EORI number in France will not be necessary if the foreign importer already has such a number in another EU country.

 The client identified for VAT purposes in France will self-account (under the reverse charge procedure) the VAT due on the subsequent domestic sale performed after installation or assembly.